 How to Improve Your Timing:

 Only through sparring and regular application of timing will you improve your timing.
 Timing can be improved passively or actively.
 Passively working on your timing is easy.
-Ideal are counter-punch drills meant to provide you the muscle memory of correct timing.
+Ideal are simple counter-punch drills meant to provide you the muscle memory of correct timing.
 Such a drill may be: jab-jab-slip outside-straight; this drill helps you establish the muscle memory for timing an opponent’s straight.
 Another way to passively improve your timing is to work a double-end bag or something similar.
 The double-end bag requires you to time your punches to hit a fast but predictable target.

-To actively improve your timing, you should ideally be doing counter-punch drills which require you to react and punch accordingly.
+To actively improve your timing, you should be doing more complex counter-punch drills which require you to react and punch accordingly.
 These drills will have you react to some maneuver of your partner and counter accordingly.
 But timing can also be improved actively by focusing on these three things: 1) speed of punches, 2) tempo, 3) rhythm.

 - Speed of punches: Vary your punching speed on mitts, the heavy bag, etc. Some punches should be fast, others not as fast.
 This primarily allows you to gain more control in throwing with the right speed at the right time against various kinds of opponents.

 - Tempo: Vary the interval between your punches both in an exchange of punches and in initiating exchanges.
 In a combo, the time between punches does not have to be as short as possible.
 In a round, the time between each exchange can be very short or long.
 These variations primarily allow you to get accustomed to adjusting to any opponent.
-A quick but sloppy opponent may require you to be quick with your last punch in an exchange.
+For example, a quick but sloppy opponent may require you to be quick with your last punch in an exchange.

-- Rhythm: Rhythm is like timing; it is hard to explain and it requires its own article.
+- Rhythm: Rhythm is related to timing; it is hard to explain and it requires its own article.
 In a sentence, rhythm is the flow of a boxer’s maneuvers, his beat.
 Watch your opponent or sparring partner and punch at the best time.
 For example, if you can count on your opponent shifting her weight slightly forward in a predictable way, then throw a jab when she shifts forward.
 It will land, and you will have timed a punch and used her rhythm against her.

 It is important to remember that a large part of boxing is subconscious movement.
 Only by practicing your timing actively or passively will it improve.
 Note that actively working on your timing mostly involves you watching and adjusting to your opponent.
 Rookies often do not do this and are preoccupied with thinking about themselves doing X, Y, and Z.